nioinnovation/brunchy/app/blog/20161003-how-to-install-local-wordpress.static.md

 author:  Jenny Knuth
 posted: 20161003
 summary:
-  installing and configuring a local version of a WordPress site so you can view changes locally before pushing
+  How to install and configure a local version of a WordPress site so you can view changes locally before pushing.
 _options:
   layout: app/layouts/blog.static.hbs
 ---

-To work on a WordPress site locally, you will do a complete WordPress install in a directory on your local machine that is pointing to the hosted database (most likely the staging database).
-After your install is set up, the only places you will make changes will be in your plugins directory or your themes directory.
+To work locally on a WordPress site, you will create a complete WordPress install in a directory on your local machine, then point this install to the hosted database (most likely the staging database).
+After your install is set up, the only places you will make changes will be in your plugins directory or your themes directory (both located inside of the `wp-content` folder).
 Your working plugins and themes should be github repos with version control.

-Follow these simple steps:
+To install WordPress locally and point to the hosted database, follow these simple steps:

 1. Download correct version of WordPress from [https://wordpress.org/download/](https://wordpress.org/download/).
 The 'correct' version of WordPress is the version on the live site and is visible in the lower right corner of the live site's Dashboard page.